 In that sense, construction loans are what we call “story” loans.
 As opposed to attaining a traditional purchase money loan for a specific, pre-constructed property, construction loans can involve a great deal of uncertainty if the land is vacant.
 As a certified construction loan lender, we wants to follow up on your investment to familiarize ourselves with our clients’ projects in case their financial needs adjust.

-Prior to qualifying for a construction loan, we highly recommend collecting all necessary paperwork, and in the case of a business, all relevant personnel.
+Prior to qualifying for construction home loans in MA, we highly recommend collecting all necessary paperwork, and in the case of a business, all relevant personnel.
 It’s critical to contact us for a preliminary, complimentary, no-obligation consultation so that you can better know your borrowing capacity.
-Once we identify the associated property and purpose, we can begin the pre-qualification and pre-application process.
+Once we identify the associated property and purpose, we can begin the mortgage pre-qualification and pre-application process.

 If you’re buying a home or business from a production home builder (even if construction hasn’t yet completed) then you most likely will buy the home or business after it’s been completed using a standard purchase money loan.
 Though if you’re buying an already-built home or business – whether it’s pre-owned or a newly specialized property – you also typically would use a purchase money loan.
 Some use the term “end loan” to describe when a buyer uses a loan to purchase a new home after the builder has financed construction of the home.